NeNeppie/LightsCameraAction/README.md

 # CameraLoader for Dalamud
 Ever wished you could save multiple camera presets at any given time?

 Ever took a screenshot with that perfect angle?
 The ultimate selfie, a beautiful shot of a vista, a glorious picture of your static, or a vertical image showcasing your glam?
-As you're about to exit GPose you think to yourself, "I should save this angle for later!
+And as you're about to exit GPose you think to yourself, "I should save this angle for later!
 But I already have some settings saved for another occasion...
 Now, which one do I choose..."

 I know I have.
 Well, you no longer need to choose!
 This plugin lets you save as many presets as you want!